xnau/pardibee/readme.txt

 == Changelog ==

 = 1.9.5.11 =
+* fixed remote searches not showing results
-* fixed issue with layout on the Manage List Columns page
+* restored the CSS on the Manage List Columns page
 * fixed issue with field group delete confirmations

 = 1.9.5.10 =